mike99mac/minimy-mike99mac/hardware/README.md

 To glue up the center of the carcase, perform the following tasks:
 - Dry fit the four machined panels and two enclosure dividers.
 - Glue the two enclosure dividers to the bottom and center divider and clamp with 2 clamps.
-- Glue the sides with no clamps to the front panel.
+- Glue this assembly to the front panel without adding clamps.
-- Remove the 2 clamps and glue the back panel on.
+- Remove the 2 clamps so as to glue the back panel on.
-- Add perhaps 4 clamps to lightly clamp all 6 pieces.
+- Add 4 clamps to lightly clamp all 6 pieces.
 - Use 2 right-angle clamps at the left and right sides to ensure the box is square.
 - Add many more clamps to ensure tight joints all around.
-- Allow to dry.

 ### Glue sides to carcase
 To glue the sides to the main carcase, perform the following tasks: